Set up sign-up and sign-in with OpenID Connect using Azure Active Directory B2C

 - Choose All services in the top-left corner of the Azure portal, search for and select Azure AD B2C.

-- Select Identity Providers, and then click Add.
+- Select Identity providers, and then select New OpenID Connect provider.

 Configure the identity provider